-Our standard entry requirements for 2020 are:
+Our standard A level entry requirements for 2021 are:

 If we receive your application form and are impressed by your grades, personal statement and references, we will recommend you for an offer.

-No - for 2020 entry, applicants are not invited to interview.
 If we receive your application form and are impressed by your grades, personal statement and references, we will recommend that the University makes you an offer.

 Our Year in Industry scheme gives you the opportunity to put what you have learnt into practice in a commercial environment, and provides you with invaluable experience which further enhances your study.
 The experience can also enhance your career opportunities on graduation, giving you an advantage in the job market.